Saint Library

 Beheaded on Holywell Hill

-Alban was executed on the hill above Verulamium; Bede records his executioner's eyes fell from his head at the moment of beheading — a miracle depicted in Matthew Paris's 13th-century illuminations.
+Alban was executed on the hill above Verulamium; Bede records that his executioner's eyes fell from his head at the moment of beheading — a miracle depicted in Matthew Paris's 13th-century illuminations of Alban's life.

-A pilgrimage cult had formed at the site of his martyrdom by the 5th century; St Albans Abbey was eventually founded there, and the cathedral that stands today still bears his name.
+A pilgrimage cult had formed at the site of his martyrdom by the 5th century; St Albans Abbey was founded by King Offa of Mercia around 793 over the reputed site of his burial, and the cathedral that stands today still bears his name.

 c.
 300